 Good customer service skills: Working under pressure

-The Holiday Shopping Season is the rush hour of the year when it comes to online sales.
+The holiday shopping season is the rush hour of the year when it comes to online sales.
 This means a lot of customers and a lot of chats, calls and emails.
-During the peak hours, you will have up to 80% more contacts to handle than on a normal day.
+During the peak hours, you will have much more contacts to handle than on a normal day.
 That kind of pressure can get to you really quickly if you don’t manage it well.

 Apart from using our innate abilities to handle pressure and stress, it’s good if you can disconnect from your work, even for a bit.
 Taking a five minute break will help you more than it will slow you down.
 Even though you won’t handle customers cases during that time, you will be able to double your efforts when you get back.